Constraints on Phase Transitions in Neutron Star Matter

 The relatively moderate baryon densities inferred in the cores of neutron stars together with the evidence against very small sound speeds can be complemented by an additional study that is specific to first-order phase transitions with Maxwell construction.
 Such phase transitions are characterized by a domain of phase coexistence that extends over a certain range of baryon densities, $\Delta\rho$.
-The width of this domain, $\Delta\rho/\rho$ (with $\rho$ the density at which the coexistence interval starts), is a measure of the strength of the phase transition, i.e. the magnitude of surface tension between the two coexisting phases.
+The width of this domain, $\Delta\rho/\rho$ (with $\rho$ the density at which the coexistence interval starts), is a measure of the strength of the phase transition, i.e.,~the magnitude of surface tension between the two coexisting phases.
 We refer to a `strong' first-order phase transition if the width of the mixed phase is $\Delta\rho/\rho > 1$.
-One example is the liquid-gas phase transition in symmetric nuclear matter at temperatures $T < 15$ MeV \cite{Wellenhofer2014, Brandes2021}.
-In contrast a `weak' first-order phase transition has $\Delta\rho/\rho$ small compared to unity.
+One example is the liquid--gas phase transition in symmetric nuclear matter at temperatures of \mbox{$T < 15$ MeV~\cite{Wellenhofer2014, Brandes2021}}.
+In contrast, a `weak' first-order phase transition has a value of $\Delta\rho/\rho$ that is small compared to~unity.

 The posterior credible bands inferred from neutron star data, as displayed in Figure~\ref{fig2}, permit a systematic study of the maximum possible phase coexistence widths over the range of relevant energy densities.
-Starting from $P(\varepsilon)$ the Gibbs-Duhem relation is used to reexpress pressure as a function of baryon density, $P(\rho)$.
-In this way posterior credible bands for $P(\rho)$ can be derived.
-These constrain the maximum possible widths of mixed phase domains, $(\Delta\rho/\rho)_{\text{max}}$.
-An example is shown in Figure\,\ref{fig8}.
-In the analysis \cite{Brandes2023a} it turns out that these maximum possible phase coexistence regions are narrow: $(\Delta\rho/\rho)_{\text{max}} \simeq 0.2$ at the 68\% level.
-Even within the 95\% credible bands this width does not exceed 0.3.
-In fact one finds that $(\Delta\rho/\rho)_{\text{max}}$ stays nearly constant as a function of baryon density $\rho$ (taken at the starting point of the mixed-phase interval) over the whole region of densities $\rho \simeq 2 - 5\,\rho_0$ relevant for neutron stars.
+Starting from $P(\varepsilon)$, the Gibbs--Duhem relation is used to re-express pressure as a function of baryon density, $P(\rho)$.
+In this way, posterior credible bands for $P(\rho)$ can be derived.
+These constrain the maximum possible widths of mixed-phase domains, $(\Delta\rho/\rho)_{\text{max}}$.
+An example is shown in Figure~\ref{fig8}.
+In the analysis in~\cite{Brandes2023a}, it turned out that these maximum possible phase coexistence regions were narrow: $(\Delta\rho/\rho)_{\text{max}} \simeq 0.2$ at the 68\% level.
+Even within the 95\% credible bands, this width did not exceed 0.3.
+In fact, one finds that $(\Delta\rho/\rho)_{\text{max}}$ stays nearly constant as a function of baryon density $\rho$ (taken at the starting point of the mixed-phase interval) over the whole region of densities $\rho \simeq 2 - 5\,\rho_0$ that are relevant for neutron stars.